SBA Franchise Loan Timeline: Week-by-Week Guide

 Frequently Asked Questions

-How long does an SBA franchise loan take?
-Sixty to ninety days for a clean file.
-Messy files run four to six months.
-The clock starts when underwriting has every document it needs.
+Sixty to ninety days from a complete application to funded for a clean file.
+Files with missing documentation, FDD amendments, real estate appraisals, or environmental reviews routinely run four to six months.
+The clock starts when underwriting has every document it needs, not when you first email the lender.

-Why does SBA underwriting take so long for franchises?
-A second review layer — Franchise Directory eligibility, the franchisor pre-approval addendum, and FDD review across Items 7, 19, and 20.
-A freshly amended FDD or a slow franchisor stalls the file.
+Franchise files carry a second review layer: SBA Franchise Directory eligibility, a franchisor pre-approval addendum, and FDD review across Items 7, 19, and 20.
+If the FDD was recently amended or the franchisor is slow returning the addendum, the file waits.